daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-18/lab/README.md

 -   `in-transit` - Tells the system which order is in the process of being delivered
 -   `delivered` - Tells the system when the order has been delivered

 Your client applications should belong to the namespace `csps`.

 Your vendor application should automatically generate random orders every 5 seconds.
 These random orders should have a store name, id, customer, and address as the order data.
 Your vendor should also join a "room" on your server, so that the vendor only listens to deliveries of their own orders.
-This room can be identincal to the store name, so that two stores of the same name share a room.
+This room can be identical to the store name, so that two stores of the same name share a room.

 As an example, here is how your console outputs might look like for one generated order: